VictoriaMetrics/VictoriaMetrics/docs/victoriametrics-cloud/api.md

 * **Lifetime**: Key expiration date (no expiration is an option).
 * **Permissions**: Read-only or Read/Write access.
 * **Deployment Access**: Limit access to single, multiple, or all deployments. ***Note**:  selecting all deployments in the list and the “All” option are not the same thing, the “All" option will also apply to future deployments that are created.*
-* **Key ID**: Programmatically generated identifier.
+* **Key Value**: Programmatically generated identifier.
 It's sensitive data used for Authentication.
 Any operation with API keys (including viewing Key ID), will be recorded in the Audit Log.

 ![Create API Key](api-1.webp)